Meet the cast of Love Island 2023, including current couples and who’s been dumped

 Yet, any prospective love interest needs to know how to give him space.
 Prior to entering the villa, he described his biggest ick: “Someone who gets too clingy too quickly.
 I don’t like too many calls and too many texts.”

-Scott is currently partnered up with Amber, but has sights set on Abi.
+Scott is currently partnered up with Abi, but was previously with Amber.

 Kady McDermott